 I started at Murray Edwards (New Hall) as a Research Fellow in 1989, was appointed as a lecturer in the Faculty of Economics in 1992 and so became an official Fellow in Economics.
-For many years I was the Director of Studies in Economics for the college and also Rooms Tutor and Tutor.
-Currently I supervise economic history for the first year economists but my main role is as Finance Tutor for undergraduates, this involves helping and advising those students facing financial difficulties and complications.
+For many years I was the Director of Studies in Economics for the college and also Rooms Tutor, Finance Tutor and Tutor.

 S. Horrell, J. Humphries and K. Sneath (2015) ‘Consumption Conundrums Unravelled’ Economic History Review, vol. 68, pp.830-57